 That way, it’s flawless when the time comes.

 It’s important that you find a creative way to showcase your medical-related skills and talents to each med school to which you apply.
-Most require a current resume be submitted with your application.
+Most require a current resume to be submitted with your application.

 1. Name & Contact Info

-Start your med school resume with your name in bold, strong font.
+Start your med school resume with your name in the bold, strong font.
 Your contact information should also be a bit bold, so it stands out.

 2. Academic Achievements